My student experience

 I was lucky enough to be taught entirely in Sign Language, which kept me on my toes and kept me motivated towards my goal.
 The Global Graduate Award is a fantastic opportunity that I would encourage anyone to undertake. "

-Discover more about our English literature and creative writing programmes, including our BA English Literature.
+Discover more about our English literature and creative writing programmes, including our BA (Hons) English Literature.